Access this content:

 Risk & Catalysts

-AS OF 27 May 2025Management provided FY25 guidance for production volumes, retail sales, and consolidated operating profit, noting the guidance excludes tariff impacts.
-However, it noted its guidance for operating profit, net income, and automotive free cash flow is preliminary owing to uncertainty related to the potential impact of tariffs and additional restructuring costs that are currently being assessed.
-More broadly, the company is viewing FY25 as a year of transition that will set the stage for achieving positive automotive operating profit and free cash flow by FY26.
+AS OF 20 Aug 2025Management reaffirmed its FY25 guidance for global automotive production, global automotive retail sales, and revenue.
+However, full-year guidance for operating profit, net income, and automotive free cash flow is still “to be determined” owing to uncertainty related to the potential impact of tariffs and additional restructuring costs that are currently being assessed.

 Key Metric